wp-plugins/cp-multi-view-calendar/README.txt

 = 1.1.6 =
 * Sanitized output of items on the admin area

+= 1.1.7 =
+* Tooltip setting is now marked as default
+* New col attribute in the day view with columns
+* Pre-selection of items in quick add tooltip features

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

 == Upgrade Notice ==

-= 1.1.6 =
+= 1.1.7 =
+* Tooltip setting is now marked as default
+* New col attribute in the day view with columns
-* Sanitized output of items on the admin area
+* Pre-selection of items in quick add tooltip features

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support